 You have a set of rights as regards your Data.
 Some of these rights have a very specific scope or are subject to special conditions or exceptions.

-- the FSMA acts in its capacity of administrative authority within the meaning of Article 22quinquies of the Law of 11 December 1998 on the system of classification and security clearances.
+iv. the FSMA acts in its capacity of administrative authority within the meaning of Article 22quinquies of the Law of 11 December 1998 on security classification, security clearances and security advice.
 In the latter case, the FSMA also enjoys a derogation from the rights in respect of automated individual decisions and profiling (under Article 22 of the GDPR).

 The derogations referred to in points i. and ii. apply as long as you have not obtained, where applicable, legal access to the administrative dossier which the FSMA holds on you and that contains the Data in question.

 Other than in these cases, you may at any time exercise your right to access the personal information about you in order to supplement it, amend it, rectify it, delete it or object to its processing for legitimate reasons in accordance with the applicable laws on data protection.

 Furthermore, you may at times ask for a restriction of the processing of your Data and, in some cases, you may ask us to send your Data to you, or (if possible from a technical point-of-view and within the limits of the FSMA’s professional secrecy) to another controller.